Spanish Fork City Council approves two projects to increase efficiency, safety outside junior high schools

-The Spanish Fork City Council approved two projects with the Nebo School District on Tuesday to improve safety on congested roads and increase access to two junior high school parking lots in the city.
+The Spanish Fork City Council approved two projects with Nebo School District during its Tuesday meeting to improve safety on congested roads and increase access to two junior high school parking lots in the city.

-The first project will widen Center Street outside of Diamond Fork Junior High School to five lanes, which “is a really high traffic area,” according to Chris Thompson, director of public works and city engineer for Spanish Fork.
+The first project will widen Center Street outside of Diamond Fork Junior High School to five lanes.
+The location “is a really high traffic area,” said Chris Thompson, director of public works and city engineer for Spanish Fork.

-Additionally, the school’s parking lot will be expanded to allow for nearly triple the amount of parking that is there, Thompson said.
+Additionally, the school’s parking lot will be expanded to allow for nearly triple the amount of parking currently there, Thompson said.

 The project also consists of realigning the road and driveway outside the junior high school to line up with the intersection.